-Compliance Requirement - Under the FFEL and Direct Loan programs, schools must complete and return within 30 days of receipt the Student Status Confirmation Reports (SSCR) sent by ED or a guaranty agency (OMB No. 1845-0035).
-The SSCR is transmitted electronically to NSLDS.
-The institution determines how often it receives the SSCR, but the minimum is twice a year.
-Once received, the institution must update for changes in student status, report the date the enrollment status was effective, enter the new anticipated completion date, and submit the changes electronically through the batch method or the NSLDS web site.
+Compliance Requirements - Under the Pell grant and loan programs, institutions must complete and return within 30 days the Enrollment Reporting roster file [formerly the Student Status Confirmation Report (SSCR)] placed in their Student Aid Internet Gateway (SAIG) (OMB No. 1845-0002) mailboxes sent by ED via NSLDS (OMB No. 1845-0035).
+The institution determines how often it receives the Enrollment Reporting roster file with the default set at every 2 months, but the minimum is twice a year.
+Once received, the institution must update for changes in student status, report the date the enrollment status was effective, enter the new anticipated completion date, and submit the changes electronically through the batch method or the NSLDS website.
 Institutions are responsible for timely reporting, whether they report directly or via a third-party servicer.